lwjglgamedev/lwjglbook-bookcontents-leg/chapter7/chapter7.md

 }
 ```

 Before analyzing the code let’s clarify some concepts.
 A graphic card has several spaces or slots to store textures.
 Each of these spaces is called a texture unit.
-When we are working with textures we almost set the texture unit that we want to work with.
-As you can we have a new uniform named texture_sampler.
-That uniform has a ```sampler2D``` type.
-That uniform will hold the value of the texture unit that we want to work with.
+When we are working with textures we must set the texture unit that we want to work with.
+As you can see we have a new uniform named ```texture_sampler```.
+That uniform has a ```sampler2D``` type and will hold the value of the texture unit that we want to work with.

-In the main function we use the texture ```lookup``` function named “texture”.
+In the main function we use the texture ```lookup``` function named ```texture```.
 This function takes two arguments: a sampler and a texture coordinate and will return the correct colour.
 The sampler uniform allow us to do multi-texturing.
 We will not cover that topic right now but we will try to prepare the code to evolve it more easily later on.

 Thus, in our ```ShaderProgram``` class we will create a new method that allows us to set an integer value for a uniform: